m4rcTr3y/Reut-Cli/README.md

 # REUT Backend Framework
 REUT is a lightweight PHP framework that streamlines web development with intuitive routing, database management, and authentication.
+Core functionality now ships as a Composer package (`reut/core`), so projects stay lean and upgrades happen via `composer update`.

 Built on Slim PHP for routing, REUT uses JWT (JSON Web Tokens) for secure authentication and introduces a model-based approach to database interaction—define your data structure in a PHP class, and REUT automatically generates CRUD APIs and manages tables for you.

 ## Features

-- **Slim PHP Routing**: Fast, flexible routing powered by Slim.
+- **Slim PHP Routing**: Fast, flexible routing powered by Slim and distributed via the `reut/core` Composer package.
 - **Model-Based Database Management**: Define tables as PHP classes in the `models` directory—no manual SQL required.
 - **Automatic CRUD API**: Default CRUD endpoints for each model.
 - **Built-in Authentication**: Ready-to-use login, register, refresh, and logout endpoints with JWT tokens (can be disabled via `REUT_AUTH_ENABLED=false`).